Hugh Bradley (Arkansas settler)

-Hugh Bradley (1783–1854) was among the early settlers of South Arkansas and the namesake of Bradley County, Arkansas.
+Hugh Bradley (c.
+1783–1854) was among the early settlers of South Arkansas and the namesake of Bradley County, Arkansas.
 Captain Bradley is best known for his part in the migration of several families from the military district of middle Tennessee during the 1810s-1820s.
 His leadership and continuing influence in the establishment of the town of Warren, led to the naming of the county in his honor when it was formed in 1840.

 The Flatboat Journey

 The Bradleys and several other families, set out from Round Lick, Wilson County, Tennessee in 1818, in flatboats.
-Probably, they used the Mississippi to travel to the mouth of the Atchafalaya River in southern Louisiana.
+Probably, they used the Mississippi River to travel to the mouth of the Atchafalaya River in southern Louisiana.
 From there, they traveled north on the Atchafalaya to the Red River which runs through central Louisiana from the northwest, poling upstream as far as Natchitoches.